Elldria/Pandas/README.md

-Contains a list of scripts defineing the basics of Pandas, also contains a script analysing Historical weather data from NOAA.
+Contains a list of scripts defining the basics of Pandas, also contains a script analysing Historical weather data from NOAA.